jackcogdill/Yomi-Manga/README.md

 * Use the arrow keys to navigate
 * Can save and load your progress as a sort of "bookmark"
+ * Use 's' and 'l' to quickly save and load

 ## Usage
 > _Note: Made for *nix operating systems with [php](http://php.net/manual/en/install.php) installed.
 If you can run a localhost in php, it should work on windows._